goadesign/goa/README.md

 The goa DSL allows writing self-explanatory code that describes the API, the resources it exposes and for each resource its properties and actions.
-The DSL gets translated into metadata that describes the API. goa comes with the `codegen` tool which generates both code and (in the future) documentation from that metadata.
+The DSL gets translated into metadata that describes the API. goa comes with the `goagen` tool which generates both code and (in the future) documentation from that metadata.

 The resulting code is specific to your API so that for example